The UK's biggest wildlife road bridge is coming to Gloucestershire

 Published: February 13, 2025 at 12:36 pm

-The UK's largest wildlife bridge could be built in Gloucestershire by 2027, as part of a multi-million pound partnership between Natural England and National Highways.
+The UK's largest wildlife bridge will be built in Gloucestershire by 2027, as part of a partnership between Natural England and National Highways.

 A significant part of the £460 million A417 project is the Gloucestershire Way bridge.
 The 37-metre-wide multi-purpose crossing will feature a 27-metre strip of calcareous grassland and hedgerow, and access will be available for walkers, cyclists and horse riders.